Radial terrace solutions and propagation profile of multistable reaction-diffusion equations over $\mathbb R^N$: Abstract

 \section{Abstract}

 We study the propagation profile of the solution $u(x,t)$ to the nonlinear diffusion problem

-where $f(u)$ is of multistable type: $f(0)=f(p)=0$, $f'(0)<0$, $f'(p)<0$, where $p$ is a positive constant, and $f$ may have finitely many nondegenerate zeros in the interval $(0, p)$.
-The class of initial functions $u_0$ includes in particular those which are nonnegative and decay to 0 at infinity.
-We show that, if $u(\cdot, t)$ converges to $p$ as $t\to\infty$ in $L^\infty_{loc}(R^N)$, then the long-time dynamical behavior of $u$ is determined by the one dimensional propagating terraces introduced by Ducrot, Giletti and Matano \cite{DGM}.
-For example, we will show that in such a case, in any given direction $\nu\in\mathbb{S}^{N-1}$, $u(x\cdot \nu, t)$ converges to a pair of one dimensional propagating terraces, one moving in the direction of $x\cdot \nu>0$, and the other is its reflection moving in the opposite direction $x\cdot\nu<0$.
+where $f(u)$ is a multistable nonlinearity.
+More precisely, there exists $p>0$ such that $f(0)=f(p)=0$, $f'(0)<0$, $f'(p)<0$, any zero of $f$ in $(0,p)$ which is asymptotically stable from below is linearly stable, and $\int_u^pf(s)ds>0$ for $u\in [0, p)$.
+This allows $f$ to have many (even a continiuum of) zeros in $(0, p)$.
+The class of initial functions $u_0$ includes in particular those which are nonnegative and decay to 0 at infinity, but compact support is not needed, nor radial symmetry.
+We show that, if $u(\cdot, t)$ converges to $p$ as $t\to\infty$ in $L^\infty_{loc}(\R^N)$, then the propagation profile of $u(x,t)$ is well approximated by the one-dimensional propagating terrace of Ducrot, Giletti and Matano \cite{DGM}, when the one dimensional variable is taken by $|x|$, with time shifts of the form $c_kt+o(t)$, where $\{c_k\}$ is the finite sequence of wave speeds in the propagating terrace.
+Moreover, for generic $f$, we show that the $o(t)$ term has the form $\frac{N-1}{c_k}\log t+O(1)$.
+To obtain such results, we first construct a special radially symmetric solution, called a radial terrace solution, whose large time behavior in the radial direction exhibits the one-dimensional terrace behavior found in \cite{DGM}.
+We then use this special solution to construct a supersolution and a subsolution to study the behavior of the general solutions that are not radially symmetric in general.

-Our approach relies on the introduction of the notion ``radial terrace solution'', by which we mean a special solution $V(|x|, t)$ of $V_t-\Delta V=f(V)$ such that, as $t\to\infty$, $V(r,t)$ converges to the corresponding one dimensional propagating terrace of \cite{DGM}.
-We show that such radial terrace solutions exist in our setting, and the general solution $u(x,t)$ can be well approximated by a suitablly shifted radial terrace solution $V(|x|, t)$.
-These will enable us to obtain better convergence result for $u(x,t)$.

-We stress that $u(x,t)$ is a high dimensional solution without any symmetry.
-Our results indicate that the one dimensional propagating terrace is a rather fundamental concept; it provides the basic structure and ingredients for the long-time profile of solutions in all space dimensions.